 Reported by :

 ()

 Position :

 Company :

 Date :

-O

 Supervisor's opinion :

+Cignoturo

 Signature :

-()
+Desition ()

 Position :

 Company :

-Date : / /
+Date :

-Opinion of the Corporate Governance Department's Vice President, PTT Global Chemical
+· Vice President, PTT Global Chemical

 Public Company Limited :

 Signature :

 ()

-Date :
+Date : / /

-Remarks \:
+Remarks :

-- \ Employees at Division Manager Level and below need to submit this report to the authorized supervisor, which is the Vice President, for his / her signature and opinion. - \ Employees at Division Manager Level who do not report to any department need to submit this report to the authorized supervisor one level above the Vice President for his / her signature and opinion. - \ In the case of Vice President Level and upward, this report needs to be submitted to the authorized supervisor at one level higher for his / her signature and opinion.
+- Employees at Division Manager Level and below need to submit this report to the authorized supervisor, which is the Vice President, for his / her signature and opinion. - Employees at Division Manager Level who do not report to any department need to submit this report to the authorized supervisor one level above the Vice President for his / her signature and opinion. - In the case of Vice President Level and upward, this report needs to be submitted to the authorized supervisor at one level higher for his / her signature and opinion.